Section 106 agreements

-Planning obligations (or Section 106 agreements) are private agreements negotiated alongside planning applications between local authorities and persons with an interest in a piece of land.
-They are intended to make acceptable development which would otherwise be unacceptable in planning terms.
+Section 106 agreements are planning obligations we've made with developers to make a development acceptable which would otherwise be unacceptable in planning terms.

 We may start negotiating these agreements before the developer submits a planning application and the delivery of an obligation may not happen straight away if the development is large and being development in various stages.